-- throughput refers to the amount of traffic the IPS can process or inspect across the entire platform simultaneously.
+- Throughput - IPS throughput refers to the amount of traffic the IPS can process or inspect across the entire platform simultaneously.
 Not all IPSes are created equal, as low-end models generally process traffic in software, which is slow, compared to higher-end models using Application Specific Integrated Circuit (ASIC) technology that lets a special programmable circuit do all of the heavy lifting.
 Try to consider the network's or network segment's future state during the selection process; if the deployment scenario is in-line/blocking on a busy link, it pays to think about how that part of the network may be upgraded or re-architected in the future.
 Don't discount throughput as line card speed.
 Rather, count it as the aggregate performance of the entire device across multiple interfaces.
 Links may get faster, but they might also get split out into new ones.

 - Signatures - Since most of the functionality of an IPS is still driven by signatures, buyers should keep in mind that the quality of new signatures and the time it takes to release them will directly impact the effectiveness of an IPS.
 Some vendors allow end users to create custom signatures, which can be highly advantageous for customers.
 If, for example, the organization has a custom application that's key to the network, the ability to write a custom signature may be the difference between the IPS being able to effectively identify an incident.
 But seriously consider the resources available to analyze traffic, develop the signature, and maintain it going forward; if realistically it's not something you envision your organization doing, then don't include it as a key product requirement.